About Meals on Wheels

 What We Do

-Meals on Wheels prepares and delivers approximately 400 hot meals each weekday to citizens of Anderson County who are not capable of preparing meals for themselves.
-By providing this service, Meals on Wheels assists the home bound elderly and disabled in maintaining their health, independence, and quality of life.
-Nutrition is extremely important to maintain good health and Meals on Wheels provides 1/3 of the daily nutritional requirements for participants.
+Meals on Wheels prepares and delivers approximately 420 hot meals each weekday to citizens of Anderson County who are not capable of preparing meals for themselves.
+By providing this service, Meals on Wheels assists the homebound elderly and disabled in maintaining their health, independence, and quality of life.
+Nutrition is extremely important in maintaining good health and Meals on Wheels provides 1/3 of the daily nutritional requirements for participants.
 Many would not be able to stay in their own homes without the assistance provided by the agency and its many volunteers.

 How We Began

-Organized in June 1976, the program has grown from delivering 30 meals per day to an average of 400 meals per week day and 75 frozen meals on weekends.
+Organized in June 1976, the program has grown from delivering 30 meals per day to an average of 420 meals per week day plus frozen meals for weekend use for those recipients who need them.
 Hot, nutritious, and delicious meals are prepared and packed five days a week at the William Law Watkins Meals on Wheels Center.

 How We Do It